hpssjellis/my-examples-for-quantum-computing/pennylaneai/qml-demos/README.md

-Note using the gitpod just right click on a pton file and --> run python file in terminal
+Note using the gitpod just right click on a python file and --> run python file in terminal